cx-pan/blogcode/source/_posts/1984-by-George-Orwell.md

 ---
 title: 1984 by George Orwell
 date: 2020-03-28 14:55:10
-tags:
+tags: [reading]
 ---

 In nearly all the dynasties, whoever ruled the country modified the previous dynasty and their own dynasty. well, this is how history is written.
-For histrian, the job to identify what is relatively true and what is relatively wrong is challenging.
+For historian, the job to identify what is relatively true and what is relatively wrong is challenging.
 We try to have history in a relatively objective view.

 When you trust a country, then you trust what the country says.
 When you don't, not matter what the country says is wrong.
 This is how double-standards and biased are formed.
 Bias will always exist, and haters are gonna hate.
 That's it.
 Don't take it too seriously.